Access to Student Information

 - Previous educational institutions attended

-Students who wish to prevent disclosure of directory information must submit a Confidentiality Agreement to the Enrollment and Student Transcript office in the Student Center.
-Students who submit a Confidentiality Agreement should note that this action will exclude their name from certain college publications.
+Students who wish to prevent disclosure of directory information must submit a Confidentiality Agreement to the Student Transcripts and Registration office in the Student Center.
+Students who submit a Confidentiality Agreement should note that this action will exclude their name from certain JCCC publications, but would not exclude their image from photographs/recordings of public events/appearances such as graduation ceremonies, student productions and performances, student life events (e.g., Campus Craze), etc.

 Family Policy Compliance Office